 f) Client is solely responsible for deciding which tags and other Tracking Technologies (Cookies, (files placed on a web browser that store information relating to a user (“Cookies”), SDKs, unique identifiers, tags, web beacons, pixels, “Tracking Technologies”) to deploy on Client Data Sources, which types of Client Data are collected by such Tracking Technologies, monitoring the third parties to or through which Client Data is distributed, and any other instructions given to Signal.

 g) Unless otherwise agreed to, prior to providing any Client Data to Signal, Client will de-identify the data as applicable.
+Client shall not provide Signal any Personally Identifiable User Data.

 h) Nothing about Client’s relationship with Signal or Client’s use of the Platform alters Client’s relationship with Client’s third-party vendors.